symfony/symfony-docs/reference/configuration/framework.rst

 same cache backend.

-It's also useful when using `blue/green deployment`_ strategies and more generally, when you need to abstract out the actual deployment directory, for example when warming caches offline.
+It's also useful when using `blue/green deployment`_ strategies and more generally, when you need to abstract out the actual deployment directory (for example, when warming caches offline).

 Full Default Configuration
 --------------------------